JoinMarket-Org/JoinMarket-Docs/High-level-design.md

 The output of this calculation is passed to `wallet.estimate_tx_fee()`, which takes the number of bytes and multiplies it by the estimated fee per kB (see the list of abstract methods in [BlockchainInterface](#blockchain-interface)).
 The estimated fee per kB is dependent on the configuration variable set in the config section POLICY and the variable `tx_fees`, which (confusingly?) is the number of confirmations to target.
 Thus a relatively impatient Taker may set `tx_fees` to 1, to target confirmation in the next block, and a relatively patient taker may set it to 3 or more.

 ---

+# Orders and the trading pit

+The joinmarket 'pit' is where communication takes place in order to coordinate joins.
+Messages are **broadcast** to the pit to update the state of maker bots, and to request order information from Maker bots.
+See [orders](#orders) below.

+Further coordination between proposed participants in a join happens using **private** (not broadcast messages) to individual [entities](#entities), and this process is described in the [section](#messaging-layer) on the messaging layer, and the sub-document on the messaging [protocol](https://github.com/joinmarket-org/joinmarket-docs/Joinmarket-messaging-protocol.md).

+The Joinmarket pit broadcast layer is public information, and it can be viewed by anyone, for example it is currently available [here](https://joinmarket.io).

+## Public entity identities

+Entities can connect to the pit over Tor, either directly or via the IRC hidden service.
+If future, different messaging layers than IRC are implemented, it is strongly intended to preserve this possibility (either using Tor or an equivalently strong anonymity layer).
+However direct network connections are also supported.

+Thus, entities are intended to be anonymous by default, but they can use persistent naming if they choose.
+The default naming of entities is using a simple randomised string, the code for which is currently in `joinmarket.irc.random_nick()`.
+Thus, by default, an entity's 'name' in the pit will change on every restart.

+## Orders

+Orders must be of a recognised type, currently one of:

+* relorder
+* absorder

+The list of valid order types is accessed in `joinmarket.configure.jm_single().ordername_list`.
+Orders of a type not included in this list will be ignored by Taker entities.

+Several parameters are to be included with the order, currently:

+* `cjfee`: the amount, in percentage or satoshis, required for the Taker to pay the Maker.
+* `txfee`: the contribution, in satoshis, that the Maker will contribute to the overall Bitcoin transaction fee.
+Note: this may be deprecated in future version.
+* `minsize`: the minimum size of the coinjoin output, in satoshis, that the Maker will agree to.
+* `maxsize`: the maximum size of the coinjoin output, in satoshis, that the Maker will agree to.

+The exact syntax of the messages to broadcast orders is found in the [protocol doc](https://github.com/JoinMarket-org/joinmarket-docs/joinmarket-messaging-protocol.md).

+---

 # The Configuration File

 Todo.